Shanny in the City Models Masterlift Forklifts in our Wood Shop

 Although surprised to see such a high profile socialite connected to a Mississauga area forklifts rentals and repair company, we were beyond thrilled to host Shannon Tebb at our nearby facility.
 Wine cellars help foster romance and elevate epicurean delights, and so knowing a bit more about the merits of proper wine storage could only help this curious Cupid in her career as an executive life coach.
 Our plant manager dropped everything and insisted she get a full tour of our wine cellar design and production facility, and a little taste of our hospitality.
 Before the camera people got snapping we invited Shannon into the Rosehill Wine Accessories Showroom and gave her a choice of ANYTHING on display in the store.

 Shannon couldn’t make up her mind.
 When the agency producers came back to the showroom to collect her for the shoot in the wood shop, she hadn’t even changed into her outfit yet, let alone selected her gift.
 But at that point, she did quickly make her choice: she picked the Blossom wine tote bag that fits snugly around a single bottle.

-When Joel first arrived in the shop he spied the forklift in action and loved it.
+When Joel first arrived in the shop he spied the forklift in action, and he liked the way it looked in the sunlight of the open loading dock.
 He got excited because he wanted to keep the load of wood it currently had on its forklift tines.
 The operator didn’t understand.
 “Let me get it ready for you”, he said, but Joel shook his head ‘no’ and waved him to back the loader out into the parking lot.
-“Its perfect just the way it is”.
+“It’s perfect just the way it is”.

 The shoot lasted about twenty minutes and we could hear the photographer snapping shots every few seconds.
 He must have taken about two hundred pictures.
 We’ll be sure and show our readers here any professional shots that get published in the press or are sent to us.